Response to Proposed New Guidelines for the Inclusion Support Program

 It is our understanding that the proposed new guidelines for the ISP, and the broadening of the eligibility criteria to include more children, is being done in the context of no additional funding.

-We are concerned that children with developmental concerns that have been historically addresses as part of the ECEC curriculum, as identified above, are now being included in an ‘inclusion’ program.
+We are concerned that children with developmental concerns that have been historically addressed as part of the ECEC curriculum, as identified above, are now being included in an ‘inclusion’ program.
 Without further rationale we do not understand this change and therefore cannot support it.

 We are also concerned that the proposal to broaden the criteria to include additional children is being considered in the context of program guidelines that do not have clear descriptors of what the quality of inclusion should be.
 Without a clear understanding of quality, it is likely that increasing demands on the ISP from a broader population will lead to a poorer experience for children with a disability.